 Picking the Right Attribution Model for Buyer Group-Based Nurture

-Attribution models can generally be broken down into several categories:
+Attribution models can generally be broken down into a few categories:

 Single-touch models: Assign credit based on one predetermined touchpoint alone.